Kaveesha-Kithmini/currency-converter/README.md

 ## 🌟 Overview

-**Currency Converter & Exchange Rate Lookup** is a modern, responsive web application that provides real-time currency conversion and exchange rate information for multiple currencies worldwide.
+Currency Converter & Exchange Rate Lookup is a modern, responsive web application that provides real-time currency conversion and exchange rate information for multiple currencies worldwide.
 Built with React and TypeScript, it offers a seamless user experience with interactive charts, live rate updates, and user authentication features.

+This module is part of the AeroX Airport Services Management Web Application, a comprehensive platform designed to streamline airport operations and enhance passenger experience.
 Whether you're a traveler, investor, or business professional, this application helps you stay informed about currency exchange rates with accurate, up-to-date information.

 ---